Details

 The EncodedKeySpec

-sub-class was considered which would type identify encapsulated PEM data, while providing encoding and decoding operations between PEM and the appropriate private or public key EncodedKeySpec
+subclass could type identify encapsulated PEM text, while providing encoding and decoding operations between PEM text and the appropriate private or public key EncodedKeySpec

 This design had a few deficiencies.
-This new PEMEncodedKeySpec
+First, A new PEMEncodedKeySpec

-sub-class would add compatibility risks and ease of use issues with existing third-party providers.
+subclass would add compatibility risks and ease of use issues with existing third-party cryptographic providers.

 Key and certificate factory classes are used to convert and generate their respective objects.
 The CertificateFactory